takelwerk/takelship/README.md

 ## Introduction

 The takelship project is a general purpose framework to ship complex software setups.
-It does not ship the software itself but the configuration and runtime environment.
+It does not ship the software itself but the configuration and the runtime environment.

 The configuration and data is stored in the `takelship` directory.
 It is created when running `ship start [<project>]`.
 If *<project>* is omitted, the default project of the takelship is started which is a forgejo server with three runners.